Rari-Capital/docs/src/nova/README.md

 `withdrawDelaySeconds` must be >=300 (5 minutes).
 :::

-A bot can still execute the request associated with the `execHash` up until the withdraw delay has passed.
+A relayer can still execute the request associated with the `execHash` up until the withdraw delay has passed.

 A user may call may not call `cancel` a second time on the same `execHash`.